 Sphere of Influence Marketing

-Keep your real estate CRM up-to-date and stay in touch with your sphere of influence – that’s family, friends, former clients, leads, and more.
+Keep your real estate CRM up-to-date and stay in touch with your sphere of influence – that’s family, friends, neighbors, former clients, leads, and more.
 It ensures that you’re not trying to convince cold leads to work with you.
 You’re talking to warm and red-hot leads who already know, like, and trust you.

-Second home buyers have been one of the most active segments of the market over the last couple of years.
+Second home buyers and investors have been one of the most active segments of the market over the last couple of years.
 That may mean folks in your sphere are looking for an out-of-town agent – or out-of-town buyers are looking for a home in your market.
 Stay connected to your professional network across the country, either through industry organizations or by tapping into your social media connections so that you can trade referrals.

 Upgraded Marketing Collateral

 Differentiate yourself and your services with upgraded marketing materials, both for your business and for your listings.
 Have the best professional photography, videography, copywriting, and online resources available so that you can stand out from the competition.

 A highly developed personal brand concept can make you more memorable to buyers and sellers in your market.
 Work with a branding expert to define your unique value proposition (UVP) and communicate it to the people who need you most.
 Branding is more than a logo or color scheme – it should permeate every aspect of your business and carry through to your support staff and junior agents on your team.